luord/luord.github.io/content/pages/interests.md

 time periods.
 I tend to gravitate towards contemporary movies while still watching classics from time to time.

-I love cinema so much I have a fairly active [imdb profile][imdb], check it out if you want to see what movies I've watched, reviews, etc.
+I love cinema so much I have a fairly active [imdb profile][imdb]{: target="_blank"}, check it out if you want to see what movies I've watched, reviews, etc.

 # Music
 I like music and I listen to many genres, though I generally prefer